 It is common for most businesses, regardless of their lifecycle stage, to seek non-traditional ways when looking for financing options nowadays.
 Factoring is one of the most popular solutions that companies use as an alternative to bank loans.
-In fact, Factoring, also referred to as Account Receivables factoring or Invoice factoring, can be a great funding solution for any business looking for instant funds to fulfill its strategic goals and/or daily activities.
-However, the concept of invoice factoring is often misunderstood by businesses that come across it for the first time or those who had the misfortune to obtain their information from the wrong source.
+Factoring also referred to as Account Receivables factoring or Invoice factoring.
+It can be a great funding solution for any business looking for instant funds to fulfill its strategic goals and/or daily activities.
+However, the concept of invoice factoring is often misunderstood by businesses; that come across it for the first time or those who had the misfortune to obtain their information from the wrong source.
 Let’s explore the Invoice Factoring together.

 What is Invoice Factoring?

 Invoice factoring, a type of debtor finance, is a financial agreement in which a factor accepts to buy a business’ invoices at a discounted price.
 The factor provides an upfront payment to your business depending on the due amounts from your verified creditworthy invoices.
 After 30, 60 or 90 days, the factoring company receives the debt from the end customers; returns the remaining balance to your business after applying the agreed service fees.
 Thus, Invoice factoring allows your business to have enough working capital so as to support your operations.

 For example, a Consulting Company needs funds at a fast rate for its immediate financial needs.
 The company contacts a factoring utility offering to sell a number of creditworthy invoices worth $100,000.
 The factoring company accepts to buy them for 90% of their value, meaning $90,000.
 In accordance with the original terms of the invoices, the factoring company will collect the money on due dates and return the money to Consulting Company after subtracting the service fees.

 How does Invoice Factoring work?